 If you are looking for an alternative to eggnog and traditional hot chocolate this holiday season, this is your drink!

 As they say in Malta, il-Milied it-tajjeb or… Merry Christmas everyone!

 - 2 cups dried peeled chestnuts

-Drain and put the chestnuts in a pan.
-Add 4 cups of water, cinnamon, cloves, cocoa powder, sugar, spice blend and mandarin rind cut in small pieces.
+- Drain and put the chestnuts in a pan.
+Add 4 cups of water, cinnamon, cloves, cocoa powder, sugar, spice blend and mandarine rind cut in small pieces.

 - Bring to a boil and simmer until the chestnuts are tender, about 1 hour.

 - At the end of cooking, break the chestnuts into small pieces with a large spoon without crushing them.